 George Richard the son of George and Frances Young was christened at Coddington Parish church on the 29th April 1886.

-I am also mindful that people on this list “belong” to families and I hope my inclusion of them causes no offence to any of the families involved.
+The History Group recognises that people on this list clearly “belong” to their families and the inclusion of their details is meant to be respectful of their sacrifice.
+As such there is no intention to cause any distress to any of the families involved.

-I would appreciate photographs of any of the people on this list.
+Photographs of any of the people on this list would be appreciated.

 Septimus George Backhouse - 1st Battalion Sherwood Foresters